The program spans two semesters and includes:

 The Faculty Institute on Teaching (FIT) prepares you to teach during the upcoming semester, helping you develop in-depth teaching skills within a community of peers who model teaching and learning excellence at UW-Madison.
 The Institute takes place the week before the start of classes.

-- Week One, Teaching and Learning Scholarship: A workshop, reading or interactive presentation that introduces the module
+- Part 1: Teaching and Learning Scholarship: A workshop, reading or interactive presentation that introduces the module

-- Week Two, Artifact Generation: Working on artifacts from your course to move from ideas to action
+- Part 2: Artifact Generation: Working on artifacts from your course to move from ideas to action

-- Week Three, Reflection and Implementation: Time to reflect and determine the next steps for implementation in your course
+- Part 3: Reflection and Implementation: Time to reflect and determine the next steps for implementation in your course